Photo: M. Noonan

 his mate by perching near her, following her, and engaging in

-mutual displays.
-This pattern exhibited by the male probably
+ritual displays.
+This exhibition by the male probably

 functions to guard against extra-pair copulations.
 Once